The new self-employment rules cover situations where a person just started working or has performed self-employment for less than one year.

 Less than one month

-When a person has been self-employed less than one month, determine if the available business or employment records allow you to anticipate his or her income.
+When a person has been self-employed less than one month, determine if the self-employed person has received any payments or not.

-When the person is self-employed but has not received sufficient pay to allow you to anticipate income, do not consider any self-employment income towards the household’s eligibility.
+When the person is self-employed but has not received any pay, do not consider any self-employment income towards the household's eligibility.
+Use presumptive eligibility to get verification of the first payment.

-Determine if the self-employed person has business expenses.
+After determining what income the self-employed person can expect to receive in the future, you must determine if that person has business expenses.
 A client who has self-employment business expenses receives a 50% deduction from their monthly gross income.
 Subtract 50 % when the client claims or documents expenses.

-- Calculate the gross self-employment amount by using the client’s records.
-Count a partial first month of income as a full month.
-Add the amounts received by the client in months since the business opened.
-Remember to use the verification that best reflects the income for the current or future months if the income has substantially changed.
+- Calculate the annual gross self-employment amount by using the client's business records.
+Usually you will add the amounts received by the client in months since the business opened.
+Remember, if the income has substantially changed, to use the verification that best reflects the income for the current or future months.

 - Ask if there are self-employment expenses.
 If the client claims business expenses, subtract 50% from the client's gross self-employment income.

-Document the self-employment verification you use and how you calculate income in case notes.
+Record how you calculate and document income in case notes.